-IMPORTANT: Credits counted here should not be counted elsewhere in Columns AE-AQ.
+IMPORTANT: Credits counted here should not be counted elsewhere in Columns AE-AR.

-Column AK: Trusts and Estates.
+Column AL: Trusts and Estates.
 These are credits earned in doctrinal bar courses specifically covering the topics of trusts and estates (ex.
 Wills and Trusts, Wills and Estates).
 Enter a whole number.

-IMPORTANT: Credits counted here should not be counted elsewhere in Columns AE-AQ.
+IMPORTANT: Credits counted here should not be counted elsewhere in Columns AE-AR.

-Column AL: Other Doctrinal Courses.
+Column AM: Other Doctrinal Courses.
 These are credits earned in doctrinal bar courses other than those mentioned above.
 Enter a whole number.

-IMPORTANT: Credits counted here should not be counted elsewhere in Columns AE-AQ.
+IMPORTANT: Credits counted here should not be counted elsewhere in Columns AE-AR.

-Column AM: Skill-Based Bar Courses.
+Column AN: Skill-Based Bar Courses.
 A skills-based bar prep course is one in which the acquisition of skills that are relevant on the bar exam is the primary aim of the course.
 Such a course may seek to improve the ability of students to do things like write bar exam essays, answer MBE questions, or take MPTs.
-The acquisition of content knowledge may occur in these courses, but skills training is the main focus.
+The acquisition of content knowledge may occur in these courses, but skills training is the primary focus.
 Enter a whole number.

-IMPORTANT: Credits counted here should not be counted elsewhere in Columns AE-AQ.
+IMPORTANT: Credits counted here should not be counted elsewhere in Columns AF-AR.

-Column AN: Legal Writing.
+Column AO: Legal Writing.
 These are credits earned in courses that specifically focus on building legal writing skills.
 Courses counted should focus on legal writing in a practice setting (e.g., memorandum drafting, litigation drafting) rather than academic writing (e.g., seminars or law reviews).
 Enter a whole number.

-IMPORTANT: Credits counted here should not be counted elsewhere in Columns AE-AQ.
+IMPORTANT: Credits counted here should not be counted elsewhere in Columns AF-AR.

-Column AO: Clinic Credit Hours earned by student.
+Column AP: Clinic Credit Hours earned by student.
 These are credits earned in courses classified as legal clinics by the law school.
 Enter a whole number.

-IMPORTANT: Credits counted here should not be counted elsewhere in Columns AE-AQ.
+IMPORTANT: Credits counted here should not be counted elsewhere in Columns AF-AR.

-Column AP: Externship Credit Hours earned by student.
+Column AQ: Externship Credit Hours earned by student.